map5nl/map5topo.nl/docs/src/index.md

 and from OpenStreetMap.

 map5topo is provided by [map5.nl](https:///map5.nl)
 via OGC tiled web services like WMTS, but also "XYZ" (Google/OSM tiles, a.k.a.
 Web Mercator) tiles.
 Currently only raster (image) tiles, including "HQ Retina".
+Vector tiles are under development.

 This website now covers mainly work-in-progress documentation.
 Eventually map5topo will be an Open Source project.
 At the moment we are cleaning up code and more, as to have a more accessible project.
 Be patient!